jf-silverman/better-sort-of-photos/README.md

 **Data Selection & Pre-processing**

 Initially, I considered gathering data via Yelp's API or by utilizing a research set the company made available, but no photo quality parameters were available.
 Instead I downloaded 1400 photos from restaurant pages using a Chrome extension and manually labeled them as either "good" or "bad" quality photos. (see label criteria in next section).
 Photos were organized in specific subfolders to simplify loading for visualization and modeling.
-In order to limit variation among types of food in this small dataset, I limited selection to only photos of food from Mexican restaurants (food which I love!).
+In order to limit variation among types of food in this small dataset, I limited selection to photos from Mexican restaurants.
 All images were in 1x1 ratio to avoid cropping and sizes were limited to a range of 256x256 to 348x348.
-These supplied plenty of detail, while keep computation light.
+These supplied plenty of detail, while keeping computational work load light.

+**Data cleaning**

+Data cleaning was done by looking at icon views of the photos in a MacOS Finder window.
+Any mislabled photos were corrected.
+A few photos with text or emojis overlays were removed.

 **Label Criteria Using Basic Photographic Principles**
 While these manual labels are somewhat subjective, the underlying principles are well-established.